How can your association’s small staff address members and regulatory demands for data security?

 By Kyela Bishop, YourMembership Marketing Coordinator, Community Brands

-Like all of us, your members are concerned about data privacy and security.
-In fact, the Community Brands Digital Evolution Study indicates that 71 percent of members of professional associations say they worry about data privacy and security.
+Like most of us, your members are concerned about cyber security.
+In fact, association industry research by Community Brands indicates that 71 percent of members of professional associations worry about data privacy and security.

 What is multi-factor authentication?